Jack Ma: How a Poor English Teacher Became the Richest Man of China

 Finally, Warren Buffett created an investment company with friends and family money that he later used to buy Berkshire Hathaway, subsequently transforming it into a conglomerate to buy other companies with partner Charlie Munger.

-All of these people share the same characteristic that also made Jack Ma a billionaire, a secret ultimately not much talked about: creating wealth and value is not about creating wealth and value because very few people can create value by themselves.
+All of these people share the same characteristic that also made Jack Ma a billionaire, a secret ultimately not much talked about.

-Creating value is about getting a team of people and make them work together so that their own respective skills, once assembled, is massive value creation.
+Creating value is about getting a team of people and make them work together so that their own respective skills, once assembled, provide massive value creation.

 As such, Jack Ma is not the founder of Alibaba, but one of the 18th original co-founders of the company.

-Each employee of the original team of Alibaba was a shareholder as Jack understood that if he was going to create Alibaba, the employees would have to be motivated and see what was in it for them.
+Each employee of the original team of Alibaba was a shareholder.
+Jack understood that if he was going to create Alibaba, the employees would have to be motivated and see what was in it for them.

 When Alibaba IPOed for the first time in Hong-Kong, he told his employees to sell their shares to cash in and reward their families for the sacrifice they had made of letting their parents work 12 hours a day 6 days a week for three years.